jsiek/denotational_semantics/agda/README.md

   Proves soundness of call-by-value reduction wrt.
 CBV denotational model.

+* `SoundnessISWIM`

+  Proves soundness of ISWIM reduction wrt. its denotational model.

 * `AdequacyCallByName`

   Proves adequacy of CBN model with respect to lambda reduction to WHNF.